-Tri-City was formed as a JPA on June 21, 1960 pursuant to the Short-Doyle Act (included in the Welfare and Institutions Code of California) through the execution of a Joint Powers Agreement among the cities of Pomona, Claremont and La Verne.
-From inception to the current period, Tri-City has provided mental health care services for the residents of Pomona, Claremont and La Verne.
+Since Tri-City's formation to the current period, Tri-City has provided mental health care services for the residents of Pomona, Claremont and La Verne.
 These services are provided to all age groups including children (0-15), transition age youth (16-25), adults (26-59) and older adults (60+), and in most cases the consumers are either eligible under the Medi-Cal programs or are indigent.
-Over the past six years, Tri-City Mental Health Center has continued to develop its operations into a system of care for the residents of the three cities.
+Over the past seven years, Tri-City Mental Health Center has continued to develop its operations into a system of care for the residents of the three cities.
 This includes the continuation of Tri-City's outpatient clinics and the implementation of new programs approved through the Mental Health Service Act (MHSA).